HJIO/relax/readme.md

 | `Struct` | Object | `menuStruct` |

 ### UXBuilder
-UXBuilder is an relaxUX component builder for customized components.
+UXBuilder is an RelaxJS component builder for customized components.
 Here is a basic example for `UXBuilder`:

 ```jsx
 import UX from 'relax/UXBuilder';